Albrtito/ObsidianNotes/02 - Atomic/20240208 - 000000 - Definition - Diff Equations.md

 When **solving a differential equation** the **objective is to find the function that satisfies the equation.**
 + The solution is a function

+Solving differential equations can be hard or impossible.
+However it is really **simple to check whether a solution is right** as it only requires to substitute the values in the initial equation.

+## Family of solutions:

+The solution to Differential Equations is usually not only one function but a **family of functions**, all valid as solutions.

+This family of solutions appears because of how constants are derived.
+We know that any constant is always derived to 0.
+Then the value of that constant does not matter for the derivative.
+However it matters when differencing between functions.

+f.e:
+	For this differential equation:

 ## ODEs and PDEs
 When analysing a differential equation, the resulting function we find can be of two types:
 Lets say that the function is f()